Exclusive: Major Chinese investors in talks to take Aramco stake - sources

 Sovereign wealth fund China Investment Corporation (CIC) was among those that could invest, two sources told Reuters.

 Aramco was talking to CIC, as well as Chinese national oil companies, said one of the sources close to CIC.
-None of the Chinese companies could be reached immediately for comment.
+CIC did not comment for the story.
+None of the other Chinese companies could be reached immediately for comment.

 Aramco had been in touch with Chinese investors for a few years and CIC is the most likely investor, said the second source with a state-backed private equity fund.